yuno-payments/yuno-docs/reference/Payments/status-and-response-codes/merchant-advice-codes-mac.md

 metadata:
   robots: index
 ---
-Merchant Advice Codes (MAC) are advisory signals that indicate whether and when a declined transaction should be retried.
-Yuno surfaces MAC in a normalized form and also passes through raw provider values so you can automate decisions while preserving full transparency.
+When transactions are declined, Merchant Advice Codes (MAC) serve as guiding signals indicating whether and when a declined transaction should be retried.
+To assist decision making and transparency, Yuno has implemented normalized and raw response codes into its public APIs.
+Understanding MACs will prove extremely useful when trying to understand the reason for a decline, and what to adjust in case you're allowed to retry it, such as routing or customer information.

 ## About retries

 When a card purchase is declined, any subsequent attempt to complete the purchase using the same card is a retry.
 Fees and thresholds for retries are defined by each card network.
 How many times you can retry before fees apply varies by brand.

-In e-commerce, networks apply distinct rules for card‑present vs. card‑not‑present scenarios (CP/CNP), such as online purchases.
-E‑commerce merchants that don’t comply may be charged fees for exceeded transactions, as defined by each brand.
+Merchants that don’t comply may be charged fees for exceeded transactions.

-To improve the shopping experience, the payments industry, together with ABECS, standardized response codes for card transaction declines.
+The payments industry, together with ABECS, standardized response codes for card transaction declines.
 These attempts are categorized into two types:

 * **Reversible**: A potentially temporary denial that may change over time.
 The issuer may deny the transaction due to insufficient funds, system issues, or too many unsuccessful PIN attempts.
 * **Irreversible**: Any authorization after an irreversible decline that doesn’t change message fields will fail.
 This could mean the card has been cancelled or fraud has been confirmed.